Digital-Defiance/Digital-Defiance/README.md

 * Contributors generally help each-other's side projects and work towards common goals as a team to work more effectively.
 * Contributors receive peer mentoring

+## The Name
+Frankly, the name is not my (FreddieMercurial's) favorite.
+I have been working on a massive scale project called "The Revolution Network", so "Digital Rebellion" was frankly all I could think of in line with that.

+Both names are up for change.
+Are you in marketing?
+Help out!

 ### LinkedIn
 * https://www.linkedin.com/company/digital-rebellion/about